mic-cao/Time_Series_LFPR/README.md

 Our analysis provides insights into short-term LFPR trends and its relationship with key economic factors.
 The models presented offer valuable tools for forecasting and understanding labor market dynamics.

-For detailed results and analysis, refer to the full report in the appendices.

 ---

 For more details, refer to the [full report](https://github.com/mic-cao/Time_Series_LFPR/blob/main/Final_Report.pdf).